Histadrut: Labor Zionism

 More important than the 1917 American Federation of Labor (AFL) resolution recognizing "the legitimate claims of the Jewish people for the establishment of a national homeland in Palestine on the basis of self-government", was the grassroots campaign to finance Histadrut land purchases, infrastructure development and the establishment of farm cooperatives.
 Jewish garment workers in the US in the early 20th century looked more to local improvements than the promises of Labor Zionism.
 The symbolic AFL endorsement of the Balfour Declaration failed to advance Zionist goals on the ground and many Jewish labor leaders were opposed to Zionist endeavors until the 1920 founding of Histadrut began to change their views.
 Within three years some labor leaders had reversed their positions, calling for moral and financial support for Histadrut.
 The garment unions Amalgamated Clothing Workers of America and International Ladies Garment Workers Union extended their support to Histadrut.

 The Histadrut became one of the most powerful institutions in the state of Israel, a mainstay of the Labour Zionist movement and, aside from being a trade union, its state-building role made it the owner of a number of businesses and factories.

 Until Israel began moving away from a socialist economy, the Histadrut, along with the government, owned most of the economy.
 It was the second largest employer in the country next to the government itself via its many cooperative enterprises.
-Through its economic arm, Hevrat HaOvdim ("Society of Workers"), the Histadrut owned and operated a numerous enterprises, including the country's largest industrial conglomerates, the country's largest bank, Bank Hapoalim, and the country's largest shipping company, ZIM Integrated Shipping Services.
-The Israeli services sector was completely dominated by the Histadrut and government, and the Histadrut also largely dominated public transport, agriculture, and insurance industries.
+Through its economic arm, Hevrat HaOvdim ("Society of Workers"), the Histadrut owned and operated numerous enterprises, including the country's largest industrial conglomerates, the country's largest bank, Bank Hapoalim, and the country's largest shipping company, ZIM Integrated Shipping Services.
+The Israeli services sector was completely dominated by the Histadrut and government, and the Histadrut also largely dominated the public transport, agriculture, and insurance industries.
 In addition, it owned Clalit Health Services, Israel's largest Kupat Holim, or health insurance and medical services fund.
 Clalit was the only health fund in the country to accept members without discriminating based on their age or medical situation, but with the condition that they must also be members of the Histadrut labor union.
 As such, many Israelis were dependent on Histadrut membership for their health insurance.
 In the mid-1980s, an estimated 70% of the Israeli population was insured by Clalit.